StanTraykov/dumbarb/README.md

 Like most arbiters, dumbarb logs results and can output SGFs.
 Its distinguishing features are
 * time-controlled games with very exact timekeeping, checking, and logging (down to microsecond precision)
-* managed engine processes: dumbarb is multi-threaded, keeps track of engines, restart them on errors, etc.
+* managed engine processes: dumbarb is multi-threaded, keeps track of engines, restarts them on errors, etc.
-* continuation of interrupted sessions
 * flexible config files allowing multiple matches and engine definitions (with settings interpolation into the command line)
-* engine stderr logging to individual files for each game
+* continuation of interrupted sessions, stderr logging individually for each game, and more...

 ## Usage
 dumbarb is written in Python 3.
 Assuming it is available as ``python``, run it like this: